 The residents of Chesterfield County, Virginia, acquire the majority of their water needs from three main sources: The James River, Lake Chesdin and the Swift Creek Reservoir.
 Regional cooperation between the City of Richmond and Chesterfield County is critical due to the fact that a large percentage of the water (almost 24%) comes from the James River, through land located in the city.
 The Huguenot Road Pump Station is a good example of how this cooperation works for the good of the entire community.
 In this case, the actual pump station is located in Richmond, yet all the water will be going to Chesterfield County residents and businesses.

 Water demand in Chesterfield has been growing steadily.
 The municipality estimates there are 343,000 drinking water customers.
 The average daily flow for the county is 38 million gallons per day.
 There are currently 24 water storage tanks in the county, containing 40 million gallons.
 There are a total of 14 pump stations throughout the county.
-This region of the county has been plagued with low water pressure and this new pump station will provide the capacity for an additional 5 million gallons per day.
+This region of the county has been experiencing rapid development growth and this new pump station will provide the capacity for an additional 5 million gallons per day.
 Additionally, it will ensure compliance with the Safe Drinking Water Act.

 Waco has performed many projects for both the city and county, so our familiarity with the engineers and owners has been beneficial in completing this pump station.
 It was not without its challenges, as the project took place during the post pandemic era in which we were still navigating the ever-changing supply chain issues and materials shortages.
 These delays forced Waco and our subcontractors to look outside of conventional design requirements and find alternate materials and methods to complete the project.